ccipad123/ccipad123.github.io/_pages/about.md

 5. Niannian Deng\*, Renpeng Xu\*, Ying Zhang, Haoting Wang, Chen Chen, and Huiru Wang\#, **Forest biomass carbon stock estimates via a novel approach: K-nearest neighbor-based weighted least squares multiple birth support vector regression coupled with whale optimization algorithm**, submitted to *Computers and Electronics in Agriculture*.

-6. Xinyi Wang, Simin Bian\#, Tianyi Yu, Yan Lu, Zhiya Chen, and Chen Chen.**What Characteristics of Green Spaces Attract Commuters to Take a Detour on Their Way Home?
+6. Xinyi Wang, Simin Bian\#, Tianyi Yu, Yan Lu, Zhiya Chen, and Chen Chen, **What Characteristics of Green Spaces Attract Commuters to Take a Detour on Their Way Home?
 A Study on Preferences for Green Spaces Around Beijing Subway Stations**, submitted to *Health and Place*.